 -- Howard Culbertson

-This 500-word mini-essay on a key issue in world missions outreach is one of 12 articles in the "Mission briefing" series published in Engage, a monthly online magazine produced by the Church of the Nazarene.
+This 500-word mini-essay on a key issue in world missions outreach is one of 12 articles in the "Mission briefing" series published in Engage magazine.

-Bible passages referring to Great Commission fulfillment Doing missions well: Biographical sketches> Fiery sayings that inspired global evangelism World missions slogans
+Bible passages relevant to Great Commission fulfillment Doing missions well: Biographical sketches Fiery global evangelism sayings World missions slogans